 The TET-1 spacecraft is being monitored and controlled at DLR/GSOC using the DLR-owned S-band ground stations in Weilheim, Neustrelitz and SKT (Saskatoon) of CSA (Canadian Space Agency), the latter for the LEOP phase only.
 A PDC (Payload Data Center) will be provided at the location of the data reception station in Neustrelitz.
 The main tasks are acquisition, extraction, processing (formatting to a generic ASCII format) archiving and provision of payload data.
 The 11 users with their experiments onboard TET-1 retrieve (download) their data via a secure FTP interface (Ref.
 46).
 66) 67)

-For the first year of operations the routine operations network is based on WHM and NST ground stations with 4 scheduled contacts per day, 1 contact over WHM and another 3 over NST.
-The WHM contact is the contact also used for uploading of telecommands while the 3 other contacts are used for payload data dump and telemetry only.
-If required, stations can be used interchangeable - increasing reliability of the ground segment.
+For the first year of operations, the routine operations network is based on WHM and NST ground stations with 4 scheduled contacts per day, 1 contact over WHM and another 3 over NST.
+The WHM contact is the contact also used for uploading telecommands while the 3 other contacts are used for payload data dump and telemetry only.
+If required, stations can be used interchangeably - increasing the reliability of the ground segment.